oak-security/stylusport/handbook/src/testing-debugging.md

 ## Unit Testing

-Test harnesses for Solana programs, such as [LiteSVM](https://github.com/LiteSVM/litesvm) or [Mollusk](https://github.com/anza-xyz/mollusk), require loading the target program binary, as well any dependency program binaries, into a cutdown implementation of the Solana Virtual Machine (SVM).
+Test harnesses for Solana programs, such as [LiteSVM](https://github.com/LiteSVM/litesvm) or [Mollusk](https://github.com/anza-xyz/mollusk), require loading the target program binary, as well any dependency program binaries, into a cut down implementation of the Solana Virtual Machine (SVM).

 In contrast, Stylus contracts can be tested by instantiating the contract with a mock [`Host`](https://docs.rs/stylus-sdk/0.9.2/stylus_sdk/prelude/trait.Host.html) trait implementation without needing to first build the WASM binary.